mamewotoko/podplayer/README.md

 * change color of category text in preference screen
 * add option to exit by pressing back button
   * display confirm dialog: exit or playing background, live as servcie and display notification
-* avoid infinite try playing loop when network is not available
 * cache
   * podcast xml
   * episode item